bdefore/dotfiles/README.md

 yay

+# optional: retrieve disk space from all the installs, currently 1.4GB
+rm -rf .cache/

 # if you are on manjaro sway, to immediately load my configuration of it:
 Super + shift + c